arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

   cell should behave, which can then be applied to any morphology, and have a different effect depending on the geometry.

-The decor object can have default values for properties, which can then be overridden for on specific regions.
+The decor object can have default values for properties, which can then be overridden on specific regions.
 It is in general better to explicitly set all the default properties of your cell, to avoid the confusion to having simulator-specific default values.
 This will therefore be our first
 step: